- How is Academic Standing defined?

 Students who have been academically dismissed for the first time may seek administrative review of mitigating circumstances for authorization to enroll in the following semester under an academic contract.

-Students seeking a review must submit the required appeal form and a written statement outlining their circumstance to the appropriate dean.
-The appeal must be submitted to the appropriate dean within 10 days after the end of the last semester (spring or summer) in which a student is registered.
+Students seeking a review must submit the required appeal form and a written statement outlining their circumstance to the appropriate dean or University College Director.
+The appeal must be submitted within 10 days after the end of the last semester (spring or summer) in which a student is registered.
 Students must understand that the submission of an appeal does not guarantee the student will be allowed to enroll.
 The appeal process may take several days to be completed.

 What should I do if I am declared academically ineligible?

 Contact your academic advisor.
-Furthermore, any student who does not meet the minimum grade requirement for retention at the conclusion of the spring semester will be allowed to make up deficiencies during UNC Wilmington's summer sessions which immediately follow the spring semester in which he/she was declared ineligible.
+Furthermore, any student who does not meet the minimum grade requirement for retention will be allowed to make up deficiencies over the next two consecutive semesters following the term in which he/she was declared ineligible.
 If such deficiencies are not removed, the student will be suspended from the university.